kyma-incubator/compass/components/director/README.md

 ./run.sh
 ```

 The GraphQL API playground is available at `localhost:3000`.
-In order to call the API, send the following headers:
+To call the API, send the following headers:

 ```json
 {